UTheCat/jumpvalley/README.md

 Assets under the ```addons``` folder are covered by different licenses (especially since they were made by other individuals).

-## Getting started with the project itself
+## Working with this repository

-Here are some instructions for working with the project's source/repository.
+Here are some instructions for working with this project's repository.
+This assumes that you actually want to do things with Jumpvalley's Git repository.

 ### Prerequisites